-INSERT DATE, the 2021 Alpena County Hazard Mitigation Plan received "approvable pending adoption" status from the State and FEMA.
-A public notice was posted to inform residents when the County Board of Commissioners would be considering adoption of the draft plan.
+On August 18, 2021, the 2021 Alpena County Hazard Mitigation Plan received "approvable pending adoption" status from the State and FEMA.

-INSERT DATE, NEMCOG presented the 2021 Alpena County Hazard Mitigation Plan to the Alpena County Board of Commissioners for adoption and the plan was adopted (Appendix C).
+On September 29, 2021 the 2021 Alpena County Hazard Mitigation Plan was adopted by resolution by the Alpena County Board of Commissioners (Appendix C).
 After adoption by the county, the local jurisdictions were notified about the county's adoption of the plan and were requested to also adopt the plan (Appendix C).